 - Repairs to the built heritage which will contribute to the improvement of public areas

-Grants are available for up to 50% of grant eligible works to private sector/individual applicants.
+We are inviting projects costing between £500-£20,000.
+Grants for built heritage projects are available for up to 50% of grant eligible works to private sector/individual applicants.
 Funds however, are limited, so these amounts are not guaranteed as levels will depend on the number and quality of successful applications.

 Routine maintenance and redecoration, conversion, extensions or alterations, interior fitting-out or renewal of services will not qualify for grant assistance.
 Also, works which have already started on site or are complete will be rejected.